 - Add Cai Pu, mushrooms, wood ear and continue to fry for 2 to 3 minutes until fragrant.

-- Add salt, pepper, fish sauce.
-Give it a quick stir.
+- Add salt and pepper to taste and give it a quick stir.

 - Add in the abacus beads and gently stir-fry for about 2 minutes.